explooosion/poe-tree/README.md

 # poe-tree
-A Passive Skill Tree Planner for Path of Exile
+A Passive Skill Tree Planner for Path of Exile.